martinkadlec0/Smart-RSS/README.md

 ```

-and then switch to "publish" branch which will make index.html (bgprocess) and rss.tml (app) use compiled files instead of loading each file separately.
+and then switch to "publish" branch that will make index.html (bgprocess) and rss.tml (app) use the compiled files instead of loading all the files separately.
 ```
 git checkout publish
 ```